RCN Series: General plot

-Technology of the RCN universe
+Technology

 Interstellar travel is accomplished through the use of advanced sails on the hull of starships, which take advantage of a fictional radiation to move the crafts outside of the real universe, allowing faster-than-light travel.
 Sublight-speed travel is driven by a matter-antimatter annihilating "High Drive".
 Use of the High Drive in an atmosphere results in catastrophic reactions with unspent antimatter from the drive, so for intra-atmospheric operations, ships use plasma motors that vent reaction mass (water) from the fusion engines into rocket nozzles.

 Hand and vehicle weapons are generally based on electromagnetic acceleration of projectiles, while space weaponry consists of kinetic energy missiles accelerated to a high fraction of c (thereby rendering any warhead superfluous) and point defense plasma systems.
 In addition to point defense, the ship-mounted plasma systems are used for close range or atmospheric ship-to-ship combat.
 In atmosphere, the kinetic missiles are unusable, due to their utilization of the matter-antimatter High Drive.